Art-ek/HTTP-codes-URL-and-redirects/README.md

 Well you can use it to check if a specific domain exists, check for a web server presence , diagnostics, OSINT, redirections and more...?
 Simply put If you have a list of different domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports then this script will really speed up your searches.

-++ features ++
+## ++ features ++
+- It will check both http and https, you just need to provide a domain name like bbc.co.uk, bing.com, example.com and each domain must be in a new line
+- web presense , it will check redirections and show destination page
+- Physical locations **IP geo location added.
+I'm using ipinfo.io API for geo stuff.
+To get your free auth token please visit this site**
+- Easy input, paste as many as you like URLs and check status codes and redirects in one batch
 - added burp as a proxy so you can see all the GET requests in burp for further scans....
 - script follows redirections (5 by default - can be changed if needed)
 - and most important the user-agent header will not show powershell as the agent but it will randomly use one of the following (chrome,firefox/safari,IE,opera)
-- results will be saved it 4 different files ()
+- results will be saved it 4 different files (SCAN.LOG, VALID_DOMAINS.txt, NXDOMAINS.txt, valid_address.txt,invalid_address.txt)
-- **IP geo location added.
-I'm using ipinfo.io API for geo stuff.
-To get your free auth token please visit this site**

 Script has 2 parameters.
 - list (Argument for the list parameter will be your previously created file with all domains you want to check)